-LDPRT acknowledges the multi-faceted nature of society; it is designed to support professional practice based on knowledge, integrity, respect, challenge and the life affirming nature of sexuality in all its forms.
-The LDPRT faculty is comprised of highly experienced, senior practitioners including practitioners representing diverse cultural and sexual identities.
+We acknowledge the multi-faceted nature of society; we are dedicated to professional practice based on knowledge, integrity, respect, challenge and the life affirming nature of sexuality and relationships in all their forms.
+Our faculty is comprised of highly experienced, senior practitioners representing diverse cultural, sexual and relationship identities.

 - psychosexual development

 - the anatomy and physiology of sexual difficulties, inclusive of organic and non-organic issues